algonacci/Terrafarms-Website/src/content/pages/terms-conditions.md

 ### Third-Party Links

-The Website and App may contain links to third-party websites or resources that are not owned or controlled by TerraFarms.
+The Website and App may contain links to third-party websites or resources that are not owned or controlled by Terrafarms.
 We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party websites or resources.
-By using the Website or App, you acknowledge and agree that TerraFarms shall not be responsible or liable for any damage or loss caused by your use of or reliance on any third-party websites or resources.
+By using the Website or App, you acknowledge and agree that Terrafarms shall not be responsible or liable for any damage or loss caused by your use of or reliance on any third-party websites or resources.

 ### Mobile App-Specific Provisions

-In addition to the above Terms, the following provisions apply specifically to the use of the TerraFarms mobile application:
+In addition to the above Terms, the following provisions apply specifically to the use of the Terrafarms mobile application:

 1. The App may collect and use certain information about your device, including unique device identifiers, to provide and improve the App's functionality.
 2. You may receive push notifications from the App, and you can control these notifications through your device settings.